wangyihaier/MCW-Internet-of-Things/Hands-on lab/Setup.md

 4. Unzip the contents to the folder **C:\SmartMeter.**

-5. Open `SmartMeterSimulator.sln` with Visual Studio 2017.
+5. Navigate to the `SmartMeterSimulator.sln` file within the Hands-on lab\Starter-project folder and open it with Visual Studio 2017.

 6. Sign in to Visual Studio or create an account, if prompted.